bitovi/academy/src/typescript/5-classes.md

 ## Readonly modifier

-Readonly modifiers allow properties to be read, but not changed.
+Readonly modifiers allow properties to be read, but not changed after initialization.

 @sourceref ./5-10-readonly.ts
 @codepen